echo-karriere/web/README.md

 ## Running

-Run it locally with `yarn start`.

-## echo karriere

-echo karriere is hosted by volunteers from _echo - Fagutvalget for informatikk_ at Department of Informatics, University of Bergen.
+To develop run `yarn develop`.
+To fetch the queries from our remote API-server you need an API-token, ask your friendly web administrator: @sondr3.

 ## License

 The code in this repository is under the [MIT](https://github.com/echo-uib/echo-karriere/blob/master/LICENSE) license, written content is licensed under [CC BY SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), and graphic content is (C) their respective copyright owners.